-Teratogenic Effects: Effects such as cancer or congenital malformation that may be observed in children who were exposed during the letal and embryonic stages of development (these effects have been observed from The normal incidence of effects from natural and manmade causes is significant.
+Teratogenic Effects: Effects such as cancer or congenital malformation that may be observed in children who were exposed during the letal and embryonic stages of development (these effects have been observed from high, i.e., above 20 rems (0,2 Sv), acute exposures):

+The normal incidence of effects from natural and manufactures is significant.
 For example, approximately 20% of people die from various forms of cancer whether or not they ever receive occupational exposure to radiation.
 To avoid increasing the incidence of such biological effects, regulatory controls are imposed on occupational doses to adults and minors and on doses to the embryo/fetus from occupational exposures of declared pregnant women.

 Radiation protection training for workers who are occupationally exposed to ionizing radiation is an essential component of any program designed to ensure compliance with NRC regulations.
 A clear understanding of what is presently known about the biological risks associated with exposure to radiation will result in more effective radiation protection training and should generate more interest on the part of the workers in complying with radiation protection standards.
 In addition, pregnant women and other occupationally exposed workers should have available to them relevant information on radiation risks to enable them to make informed decisions regarding the acceptance of these risks.
-It is intended that workers who receive this instruction will develop respect for the risks involved, rather than excessive fear or indifference.
+It is intended that workers who receive this instruction will develop respect for the risks involved. rather than excessive fear or indifference.